danielmkarlsson/SuperClean/README.md

 ```

 ## How does it work?
 I guess you could say it's a hack of the event type.
-You turn on SuperClean, as you might turn on the power for your
+You turn on SuperClean, as you might turn on the power for a
-rack of of samplers, synths and effects like this:
+rack of samplers, synths and effects like this:

 ```
 (